Table of Contents

-Even your goggles with the anti-fogging coating when exposed to a fall or snowing condition may end up with moisture trapped inside them resulting in a foggy vision.
+Even your goggles with anti-fog coatings when exposed to a fall or snowing condition may end up with moisture trapped inside them resulting in a foggy vision.
 No matter how tempting it may sound, the last thing you want is to clear this moisture with your gloves or fingers.
 Carrying a microfiber around for instances like these can be a good idea.
-The last thing you want is to scratching your lenses or wasting your time moving the snow and pushing water into the foamy padding.
+The last thing you want is to scratch your lenses or wasting your time moving the snow and pushing water into the foamy padding.

 As a skier, you may encounter the inconvenience of fogged up goggles from time to time, but not doing something about the fog making you go blind when you ski down the hill could become quite dangerous as well.
 And constant snowing can make things even harder.

 Having a visor helmet is a great way to prevent your ski goggles from fogging up when it is snowing.
 The visor will be the protective layer on the top portion of your goggles keeping the moisture at bay.

 If you are going to purchase a helmet with a visor, make sure there is enough room between the vents on top of the ski goggle and the visor.
 Do not block the goggle vents.

 When the internal foam of your goggle gets wet, you can do nothing about it except to let it dry naturally.
 For this reason, the best way to enjoy a fog-free and stress-free ski trip is to keep interchangeable lenses or a spare goggle handy.
 You may or may not need this spare goggle, so you do not have to over-invest in it.
 It is better to ski with cheap dry goggles than with wet expensive ones!